Whisper War

-Whisper War is the debut studio album by American rock band The Cab.
-It was released on April 29, 2008 by Fueled By Ramen/Decaydance Records.
-The album was produced by Patrick Stump, who also provides vocals on "Bounce", "One of Those Nights", "I'm a Wonder" and sings backing vocals on other songs.
-Lead singer Alexander DeLeon's younger sister, Sophia, is the little girl on the album cover.
+Whisper War is the debut studio album by American rock band the Cab.
+It was released on April 29, 2008, by Fueled by Ramen andDecaydance Records.
+The album is a pop rock, pop-punk, alternative rock, and power pop record.
+It was recorded in October 2007 at Red Bull Studios, based in Santa Monica, California.
+It was produced by Matt Squire and Patrick Stump of Fall Out Boy, who also provides vocals on "Bounce", "One of Those Nights", "I'm a Wonder" and sings backing vocals on other songs.

+Upon its release, the album was positively received by music critics, who praised the album's production and sound.
+Commercially, the album charted at number 108 on the US Billboard 200 and peaked at the top of the Heatseekers Albums chart in that same country.
+The album would also chart in Japan.
+Three singles were released to promote the album: "I'll Run", "One of Those Nights", and "Bounce".
+In 2024, the album was rereleased to commemorate the band's 16th anniversary.

-Background
+Background and production

+Band members Alexander DeLeon and Cash Colligan first began playing music together at Liberty High School and recorded demos which they put up on their MySpace page.
+After giving a demo to Jon Walker and Spencer Smith of Panic! at the Disco who was impressed with the band, he helped them sign to Decaydance Records and Fueled by Ramen in May 2007.
+The group recruited keyboardist Alex T. Marshall, drummer Alex Johnson and lead guitarist Ian Crawford.

+Recording for the album began in the fall of 2007, at Red Bull Studios in Santa Monica.
+"I'll Run" was the first song they wrote as a band, which DeLeon describes as a "good representation" of the group and their songs."
+However, DeLeon stated that each track on the album would be different from one another, giving a diverse feel.
+The album was produced by Matt Squire.
+Describing the sound, DeLeon said that they wanted to balance rock and R&B music and explained the album's name, "There has to be the beautiful and the ugly, the ying and the yang, the black and the white, so to have something like a whisper that is very soft, delicate and fragile, and have war, which is extreme and harsh – they kind of balance each other."

 The record features Brendon Urie of Panic! at the Disco and Patrick Stump of Fall Out Boy on the first single off the album, "One of Those Nights", which was co-written by Stump.
 The home videos for "I'll Run" and "One of Those Nights" feature members of Panic! at the Disco, while the latter also features Pete Wentz and Patrick Stump of Fall Out Boy.
 The song "Bounce" is available through free download and ships as a download code with a new copy of Rock Band 2.
 Also, "One of Those Nights" is featured as a playable song via an online purchase for the music game Rock Band.